Concepts

 Container Network Interface (CNI)

-Cilium is an eBPF-based CNI providing networking, security, and observability.
-Offers advanced features like transparent encryption and service mesh.
+Cilium is an eBPF-based CNI offering networking, security, and observability with features like transparent encryption and service mesh.
+See documentation, concepts, and network policies.

 Container Storage Interface (CSI)